modelon-community/Assimulo/trunk/doc/sphinx/source/tutorial_disc.rst

-Discontinuous problems (CVode)
+Discontinuous problems
 ===============================

 State depending discontinuities
 -------------------------------

 Discontinuities (or discontinuities in higher derivatives) can have a negative effect on the performance of ODE and DAE solvers, when no care is taken to stop the integration at discontinuities and to re-initialize the simulation.
-This part of the tutorial will show how to use the solver CVode together with a problem with discontinuities.
+This part of the tutorial will show how to use solvers together with a problem with discontinuities.

 For detecting discontinuities a method called ``state_events`` (can also be called event function or root function) needs to be specified by the user.
 This method describes a vector valued function :math:`q`